akshaychitale/seychelles/README.md

 The inverse operation does the same thing, but in reverse.
 For example, the angle mapping is a square root function in the inverse opertion instead of a parabola.

-## Author

-**Akshay Chitale**

-## Disclaimer

-I made this script for fun - use, modify, and redistribute it however you wish.
-However, note that I make no guarantee, claim, or promise of any sort as to the functionality of this code.
-Use part or all of it for serious projects at your own risk.